EvernodeXRPL/sashimono/README.md

 **conf::** Handles configuration.
 Loads and holds the central configuration object.
 Used by most of the subsystems.

+**salog::** Handles logging.
+Creates and prints the logs according to the configured log section in the json config.

+**comm::** Handles generic web sockets communication functionality.
+Mainly acts as a wrapper for [hpws](https://github.com/RichardAH/hpws).

 **util::** Contains shared data structures/helper functions used by multiple subsystems.

 **sqlite::** Contains sqlite database management related helper functions.